 This venue is on the outskirts of Northwich, making it within easy reach of Warrington, Chester, Stockport, Crewe, Wrexham, Macclesfield, Manchester and even Liverpool.

-The course starts with a short introduction on what to look for and a brief of the general countryside codes, where they relate to foragers.
+The course starts with a short introduction on what to look for, our foraging code and a brief of the Countryside Act, where it relates to foraging.

 Then we’ll set off on a roughly 2.5 hour walk around the park, teaching you how to identify the different plants, flowers, fruits and mushrooms that we find.